juancadile/PyETR-myfork/docs/getting_started/example.md

 ## Intro

 For this example we'll be basing it on Example 17 from the book.

-Example 17, p83
+!!! quote "Example 17, p83"

     P1 There is a king in the hand and there is not an ace in the hand, or else there is an ace in the hand and there is not a king in the hand.

     P2 There is a king in the hand.

     C There isn't an ace in the hand.

 For the full code see [here](#full-example)
 ## Step 1: Import package